supreyu/Travel-app/README.md

 - **Interactive Map:** A map view displays posts based on their geolocation, enabling users to visually explore travels.
 - **Direct Post Editing:** Users can edit their posts directly within the app, ensuring their stories remain accurate and up-to-date.
 - **Local Storage:** The app utilizes AsyncStorage for storing posts locally, ensuring data persistence across sessions.
+- **Emergency Contact Feature:** Offers users the ability to quickly access and dial stored emergency contacts directly from the app.
+This feature aims to enhance traveler safety by providing immediate access to help in case of emergencies.

 ## Technologies Used